apifortress/Bloodhound-modules/mongodb/README.md

 * `allow_content_types`: full or partial response content types which make the request eligible for serialization.
 If the list is null or empty, all content types will be accepted

+Extra serializer settings:

+* `buffer_size`: the serialize can buffer a number of conversations and save them once the buffer is full to improve DB communication performance
+* `extra_fields`: a map of k/v fields that should be added to the document.

 MongoDB settings:

 * `uri`: the MongoDB URI